delloiaconos/mplotUtility/README.md

 mplotUtility
 ============

+MATLAB Plot Utilities: common configuration and functions to obtain congruent figures and automatic save to file created figures handlers.
-MATLAB plot utility for automatic save of created figures It uses standard plot function of MATLBA adding 3 files to run for saving all plots.
+It uses standard MATLAB plot function and only 3 files are required to save plots.